 Choose deeper hues for your wedding flowers (faux or real), or, if you really want to embrace the Halloween wedding theme, you could even go with a full dried flower bouquet.

 You don’t have to wear white on your wedding day!
-If you’re hosting your wedding on or around October 31, skip the white, cream and ivory and go with a black gown, instead.
+If you’re hosting your wedding on or around October 31, skip the white, cream and ivory and go with a black wedding dress, instead.
 It’ll definitely have your guests oohing and ahhing as you walk down the aisle.

 Themed Bridesmaid Ensembles

 Go for a gothic glam look for your girl squad, too.
 Choose bridesmaid dresses and accessories in dark colours like black, red and burgundy.
 Layer on the accessories and apply dramatic makeup including red lipstick.

 Black, orange and purple are pretty much the official colours of Halloween, so why not dress your groomsmen in them?

 Calling all grooms!
 You can make your wedding ensemble a little more interesting (and spooky) by finishing it off with a pair of monstrous socks.

 Ok, you probably don’t want to swap your bespoke suit for a superhero costume from Party City, but that doesn’t mean you can’t dress as a caped crusader on your wedding day.
 Sport your favourite character’s emblem on a t-shirt under your ensemble, that way you’ll get the best of both worlds.

 Put the boo in booze by serving up some ghostly, ghoulish cocktails at your Halloween wedding reception, like blood orange cosmos, bloody caesars, zombies and black widows,